-Our lab welcomes applicants of any race, religion, national origin, gender identity, caregiver and family commitments, political affiliation, sexual orientation, and eligible age or ability.
+Our lab welcomes applicants from any race, ethnicity, religion, national origin, gender identity, gender expression, caregiver and family commitments, political affiliation, sexual orientation, and eligible age or disability status.
 Furthermore, we are committed to maintaining a supportive and collaborative lab environment.
-We encourage exploratory inquiries!

-In the past, our lab has enjoyed having foreign exchange students, interns, sabbatical visitors from academia and industry, and post-bac technicians in the lab.
+In the past, our lab has enjoyed having foreign exchange students, interns, sabbatical visitors from academia and industry, and post-bac research specialists in the lab.
 We are open to other arrangements as well.
 As we expect people to be fairly compensated for their work by their home institution or by us, we do not have volunteer positions available.
 Note: we take high school students exclusively through the UCSF SEP program.